 Members of the royal family are not allowed to vote or even publicly express their opinion on political matters.

 8. PDA Is Frowned Upon

-Although there is no formal law that forbids future monarchs from showing affection, Queen Elizabeth II set a precedent that encourages royals to keep their hands to themselves.
+Although there is no formal law that forbids future monarchs from showing affection, Queen Elizabeth II set a precedent that encouraged royals to keep their hands to themselves.
 This is why you rarely see Prince William and Kate Middleton smooching in public, or even holding hands.
 Prince Harry and Meghan Markle, on the other hand, clearly were not under as much pressure to adhere to this protocol.

-9. The Queen is Not Allowed to Sit on a Foreign Throne
+9. The Monarch Is Not Allowed To Sit On A Foreign Throne

-Even if the throne is from the Seven Kingdoms.
+Even if the throne was from the Seven Kingdoms.

-10. When the Queen Stands, So Do You
+10. When The King Stands, So Do You

-And don’t even think about sitting until Her Majesty has done so.
+And don’t even think about sitting until His Majesty does.